kelumKP/BankEase/ReadMe.md

-# BankEase Bank Console Application
+# BankEase Console Application

-Welcome to the **BankEase Bank Console Application**!
+Welcome to the **BankEase Console Application**!
 This application is a simple banking system that allows users to manage transactions, define interest rules, and generate account statements.
 It is built using C# and leverages SQLite for data persistence.

 ## Features